insightsengineering/scda.2022/README.md

 # Note

-The data in this package is an accumulation over time of datasets that were needed for documentation & unit testing code.
-We don't attempt to provide reproducibilty of the data.
-The git repo has the folder `create_data` which might have the scripts to create some of the data.
+The data in this package is an accumulation over time of datasets that were needed for documentation and unit testing code.
+We do not attempt to provide reproducibilty of the data.
+The git repo has the folder `data_raw` which might have the scripts to create some of the data.